ngryman/reading-time/README.md

 <details>
 <summary><b>🙋‍♂️ Why different imports for Node.js and the browser?</b></summary><br>

-This library is primarly for Node.js.
+This library is primarily for Node.js.
 The entrypoint also exports a `ReadingTimeStream` class which is, without polyfills, not supported in browsers.
 A simple workaround is to import the underlying `lib/reading-time` module.

 **Note that in the upcoming `2.0.0` version, this won't be necessary anymore.**